 I have reproduced below an article from the construction professional publication Solplan Review November 2008 because it was such a good article on this complicated subject.
 Click here for SolPlan Review information.
+For an animation on what is a rainscreen, follow this link.

 Changes to the Building Code mean that in some parts of Canada, in particular coastal areas with high precipitation, rainscreen detailing is mandatory.
 However, whether or not the code requires a rainscreen, it is a better way to detail exterior cladding of buildings.
 After all, moisture problems attributed to poor cladding installation details have even been discovered in the dry climates of the prairies.
 The introduction of rainscreen requirements in coastal BC has created considerable confusion.
 Differences in interpretations are creating problems.
 Building officials, designers and builders are trying to work out proper detailing approaches to comply with the code.
 For a number of years, CMHC's Best Practice Guide: Building Technology Wood-Frame Envelopes in the Coastal Climate of British Columbia has been the reference document largely used by the multi-family construction sector.
 The new home warranty companies operating in BC banded together and developed a package of standardized details for typical conditions found in house construction to provide builders some guidance.
 The Home Owner Protection of BC (HPO) also published Building Envelope Guide for Houses: Part 9 Residential Construction as an illustrated construction detail guide for rainscreen construction.
 The HPO and the BC Government's Building and Safety Policy Branch (which administers the BC Building Code) have had multi-stakeholder meetings to try and resolve some of these issues.
 Yet there are still some builders and building officials that are having challenges.
 The Building Policy Branch is issuing an interpretive bulletin to help building officials with code interpretation.
 The bulletin will address issues with a number of new Code provisions in Division B (Section 9.27, Cladding).
 The intent is to deal with the inconsistency in the application and interpretation of some of the new "rainscreen" provisions and to provide some guidance towards more consistency.
 The bulletin goes along with the Building Envelope Guide for Houses published by the Homeowner Protection Office that was developed in cooperation with the Building & Safety Policy Branch and other industry stakeholders.